manitbaser/Competitive-Programming-Resources/README.md

 If you still feel like further practise or temperament building is required, one should go for the **contests** on **CodeChef or Codeforces**.
 This will definitely help one to work on his/her speed and accuracy.
 After all, practice makes perfect. :)

+Feel free to reach out to me @ manitb06@gmail.com !